san michele castello di montereale koenigsberg

 Castello di Monreale

-Monreale Castle, also called Königsberg, was once built to guard the Rotaliana plain and the access to the Val di Cembra valley
+Monreale Castle, also called Königsberg, was once built to gain control over the Piana Rotaliana and the roads to the Val di Cembra

 Contact info